Deltares-research/geost/README.md

 - Add Numpy-style docstrings
 - Use Black formatting with default line length (88 characters)
 - Update requirement.txt en environment.yml files if required

-## License
-MIT license (Note: may change to a copyleft license in the future, depending on Deltares management decisions)